 Abstract ID 136

-Development and characterization of saturated TILLING population of Gossypium herbaceum through EMS mutagenesis
+Development and agronomic and morphological characterization of a large EMS mutant population in Cotton cv.
+VAGAD

-TILLING (Targeting Induced Local Lesions IN Genomes) is a based non-transgenic effective reverse genetic technology which is utilized for functional genomics studies.
-Gossypium herbaceum (2n=2x=26) withstand drought, thus it maximum cultivation occurs in the rain-fed regions of Asia.
-The cotton genome(s) and transcriptome(s) sequencing studies of Gossypium spp. provide information for candidate genes that determines different traits.
-Mutagenesis generated several new alleles of the gene(s) need functional validation before in breeding.
-In current EMS mutagenized TILLING population of G. herbaceum (cv.
-VAGAD), 70 mM EMS used and developed 5,473 M3 plants.
+TILLING (Targeting Induced Local Lesions IN Genomes) is classical mutagenesis based, non-transgenic, and effective reverse genetic technology, which is used for functional genomics studies.
+Gossypium herbaceum (2n=2x=26) have innate capacity to withstand drought, therefore, it maximum cultivation occurs in the rain-fed regions of Asia.
+Now, the available of cotton genome(s) and transcriptome(s) sequence of Gossypium spp. provide better information of candidate genes that determine different traits.
+Mutagenesis generates several new alleles (SNPs/ Indel) for targeted gene(s).
+These new alleles need to functional validation before being used in breeding.
+In current EMS mutagenized TILLING population for G. herbaceum (cv.
+VAGAD) used 70 mM EMS and developed 5,473 M3 plants resource.
 The morphological data for 11 agronomical traits were recorded for 4,453 matured M3 plants.
-The range of dispersion, mean performance and coefficient of variation (CV) variable compare to control plants.
+The range of dispersion, mean performance and coefficient of variation (CV) was more variable in the mutants when compared to control plants.
 The phenotyping of M3 population bared 31.63% plants having the variation than control.
-The visual inspection of plant morphology showed that 2.29% plants hav visible in leaf morphology, leaf color, sterility, and plant habits. this provides the opportunity for functional genomics studies of cotton that might potentially be useful in breeding.
+The visual inspection of plant morphology showed that 2.29% of plants have visible changes in leaf morphology, leaf colour, sterility, and plant habits.
+This mutant population provides the opportunity for functional genomics studies of cotton that might potentially be useful in breeding.

+Comments

+It is recommended to revise the language of this abstract for a better understanding of the experiment.
+On the other hand, you describe correctly what TILLING is, but you abstract did not mention any application of TILLING technique in this work.
+Please specify how you know it is saturated?
+A better title for your abstract would be: “Development and agronomic and morphological characterisation of a large EMS mutant population in Cotton cv.
+VAGAD.”

+Please specify the genes considered ”interesting”, and provide additional information the 5473 independent M3 lines?
+From how many M2s? probably better to call them M3 families?
+Please revise the language for a greater impact of the abstract (i.e plant habits???).

+Answer:

+Thank you very much for giving the patience to read very carefully my abstract.

+As per your suggestion, I have changed the title of the abstract as Development and agronomic and morphological characterization of a large EMS mutant population in Cotton cv.
+VAGAD.

+The term “interesting” define as our future target genes that will be resequence and screen novel SNPs in our targeted genes.
+We have developed 5,473 M3 plants from 2597 M2 plants